Eudoxier/cs532-s17/assignments/assignment_two/README.md

 &nbsp;
 ###  Estimate the age of each of the 1000 URIs using the "Carbon Date" tool

+&nbsp;

 *   http://ws-dl.blogspot.com/2016/09/2016-09-20-carbon-dating-web-version-30.html

+&nbsp;

 Note: you should use "docker" and install it locally.
 You can do it like this:

+&nbsp;

 *   http://cd.cs.odu.edu/cd?url=http://www.cs.odu.edu/

+&nbsp;

 But it will inevitably crash when everyone tries to use it at the last minute.
 For URIs that have > 0 Mementos and an estimated creation date, create a graph with age (in days) on the x-axis and number of mementos on the y-axis.
 Not all URIs will have Mementos, and not all URIs will have an estimated creation date.
 Show how many fall into either categories.
 For example,